Relations with Azerbaijan

 - Relations with NATO started in 1992, when Azerbaijan joined the North Atlantic Cooperation Council.
 This forum for dialogue was succeeded in 1997 by the Euro-Atlantic Partnership Council, which brings together all Allies and partner countries in the Euro-Atlantic area.

 - Bilateral cooperation began when Azerbaijan joined the Partnership for Peace (PfP) programme in 1994.
 Thanks to regular participation in PfP activities, Azerbaijan has been able to contribute actively to Euro-Atlantic security by supporting NATO-led peace-support operations.

 - Cooperative activities, reform plans and political dialogue processes are detailed in Azerbaijan’s Individual Partnership Action Plan (IPAP), which is jointly agreed.

-- NATO has no direct role in negotiations aimed at resolving the Nagorno-Karabakh conflict, which are being conducted in the framework of the Organization for Security and Co-operation in Europe (OSCE) Minsk Group.
+- NATO has no direct role in negotiations aimed at resolving the Nagorno-Karabakh conflict.
 However, NATO encourages all sides to continue their efforts aimed at a peaceful resolution of the conflict.

 Key areas of cooperation

 Azerbaijan’s cooperation with NATO is mutually beneficial and includes:

 Building capabilities and interoperability

 - Azerbaijan’s participation in the PfP Planning and Review Process (PARP) since 1997 has allowed NATO and individual Allies to assist Azerbaijan in developing selected units to improve interoperability with those of the Allies.
 Within and alongside the PARP process, Azerbaijan develops units in accordance with NATO standards, organises force contributions for NATO-led peace-support operations abroad, and prepares a range of other capabilities for potential future missions in which Azerbaijan may decide to participate.